rotexsoft/versatile-collections/docs/NonArrayIterablesCollection.md

     $collection[] = new SplObjectStorage();
 ```

-Use this type of collection if you want to only store objects that are iterable.
+Use this type of collection if you want to only store objects (except php [arrays](https://www.php.net/manual/en/language.types.array.php)) that are iterable.

 You can even extend it and add other features in your extended class.